23 Gorgeous Rustic Wedding Cake Ideas for a Cozy, Elegant Touch

 Antique Gold Trim

-Fresh Herb Garnish
+Fresh Herb and Seasonal Fruits Garnish

 Wild Rose Garden